Should you take the CFA exams? What are the benefits of CFA program?

 Each year, hundreds of thousands of professionals ponder about this.

-Here’s a straight-to-the-point, frank list of reasons why a CFA designation could be useful to you, compiled by us here at 300Hours (we are charterholders, by the way).
+Here’s a straight-to-the-point, frank list of reasons why a CFA designation could be useful to you (even at Level 1), compiled by us here at 300Hours (we are charterholders, by the way).

 If you’re on the fence and seeking to know more, use this information to make a wise decision on whether this challenging set of exams is worth the effort.